PerlAlien/Alien-cmake3/README.md

         It integrates better with [Alien](https://metacpan.org/pod/Alien)s that are based on that technology.

-    - [Alien::cmake3](https://metacpan.org/pod/Alien::cmake3) will provide version 3.0.0 or better
+    - [Alien::cmake3](https://metacpan.org/pod/Alien::cmake3) will provide version 3.x.x

         [Alien::CMake](https://metacpan.org/pod/Alien::CMake) will provide 2.x.x on some platforms where more recent binaries are not available.